silaspe/maths/docs/group_theory.md

 If I have any element $x$, then it is not too hard to cover it with a subgroup.
 Just shift it over by $x$, and the corresponding term to the identity element will cover it as $x$ ∘ $e = x$.

+You can take this as either a subgroup or a proof that everything in the group is covered by at least one coset.

 $200$ Lines.

-You can take this as either a subgroup or a proof that everything in the group is covered by at least one coset

 Now, we have elements: $e$, $a$, $b$, $c$, $x$, $x$ ∘ $a$, $x$ ∘ $b$, and $x$ ∘ $c$